Glenpool, Oklahoma: Media

 Glenpool had one newspaper, the Glenpool Post.
 The paper was published every Wednesday.
 It was owned by Community Publishers, a newspaper and Internet publisher and commercial printer that served Oklahoma, Missouri, and Arkansas.
 In 2012, the Glenpool Post was merged with the Jenks Journal and the Bixby Bulletin to form the South County Leader with the news focusing on Glenpool being a component in the newspaper.
 Ultimately, the South County Leader ceased publication in 2014.

 The Glenpool Post was started in 1984 by Charles and Susan Biggs and sold to Neighbor Newspapers in 1987.

 High school sports

-Glenpool High School (GHS) is classified as a 5A school by the OSSAA.
+Glenpool High School (GHS) is classified as a 4A school by the OSSAA.
 Under their former long-time head coach Steve Edwards, Glenpool High School won the Class 4A state football championship in both 2002 and 2008.
 In 2002, Glenpool High School went 14–0.

 Glenpool won the 2016 state championship in Track and Field along with having a state champion in cross country.

-Glenpool Boys’ Basketball won the 2020 regional championship under Head Coach Aaron Struck.
-This was their first regional championship since 1994.